Chaalis Chauraasi: Soundtrack

-The songs of the movie were composed by Lalit Pandit whereas the title song was sung and composed by Vishal Rajan.
+The songs of the film were composed by Lalit Pandit whereas the title song was sung and composed by Vishal Rajan.
 The music rights were sold to T-Series and released in December 2011.
 The rights of the song "Hawa Hawa" were acquired from Pakistani Singer Hasan Jahangir.
-The movie song was sung in two versions, originally sung by Hasan Jahangir.
+The film song was sung in two versions, originally sung by Hasan Jahangir.
 The background score was composed by Sanjoy Chowdhury.